Maryland CDL Requirements

 • Health checks, especially for sufficient quality of vision, form an important part of the CDL application

-• Private organizations across the country offer training courses to learn to drive a CMV.
-Such driving courses are not mandatory, it is strongly recommended that the applicant consider such instruction
+• Private organizations nationwide offer training courses to learn to drive a CMV.
+Such driving courses are not mandatory; it is strongly recommended that the applicant consider such instruction

 • Once the previous stages are cleared, the applicant may study the multiple choice written exam and the driving skills test